rai-project/raid/README.md

 can be done via the IAM AWS console.
 The STS currently being used only allows one to attach to a rai role which has very limited permissions:

-### SQS Queue
+### Simple Queue Service

-Create an SQS queue using the AWS console
+Create an SQS queue using the AWS console.

+Create a **IAM Policy** that allows reading and writing to the new queue.
+Use the **Policy Generator**.
+* Selection Amazon SQS for AWS Service.
+* Choose the following actions:
+    * GetQueueUrl
+    * ReceiveMessage
+    * DeleteMessage
+    * DeleteMessageBatch
+    * SendMessage
+    * SendMessageBatch
+* Create an [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).
+The account ID may be found on the AWS account page.
+For example `arn:aws:sqs:*:account-id:rai2` for the `rai2` sqs queue.

 ### S3 Bucket